Is Biden overlooking Bureau of Prisons as reform target?

 But a key part of Biden’s agenda is combating racism, and nowhere is racial equity a more fraught issue than inside prisons — institutions that first proliferated in the 1800s as a way to lock away Black men for minor offenses after the abolition of slavery and that are still disproportionately filled with Black people.

-In his January speech on racial equity where he issued the prisons order, Biden said it was a step “to stop corporations from profiteering off of incarcerating — incarceration that is less humane and less safe, as the studies show.”
+In his January speech on racial equity in which he issued the prisons order, Biden said it was a step “to stop corporations from profiteering off of incarcerating — incarceration that is less humane and less safe, as the studies show.”

 Meanwhile, the number of federal prisoners is rising.
 Defendants end up in federal prison usually because their crime crossed state lines, or they violated a specific federal law.
 There are about 156,000 federal inmates.
 In total, 38% are Black and 57% are white, 1.5% Asian and 2.4% Native American.